 Running around the beautiful grounds and gardens.
 Just try not to get lost in the maze!

 learning lots about history.
-While there are no children-specific activities, the castle is very child-friendly, especially if your kids are at all interested in military history (and guns).
+While there are no children-specific activities, the castle is very child-friendly, especially if your kids are at all interested in military history.

 joining in on the family activities that will allow them to experience and see more of the castle.